baladithyab/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-dynamo.md

 :::

 :::info
-NVIDIA Dynamo is a cloud-native platform for deploying and managing AI inference graphs at scale.
-This implementation provides complete infrastructure setup with enterprise-grade monitoring and scalability on Amazon EKS.
+This page covers NVIDIA Dynamo **inference blueprints and examples**.
+For infrastructure setup and platform deployment, see the [NVIDIA Dynamo Infrastructure](https://awslabs.github.io/ai-on-eks/docs/infra/nvidia-dynamo) page.
 :::

-# NVIDIA Dynamo on Amazon EKS
+# NVIDIA Dynamo Inference Blueprints

 :::warning Active Development
 This NVIDIA Dynamo blueprint is currently in **active development**.
 We are continuously improving the user experience and functionality.
 Features, configurations, and deployment processes may change between releases as we iterate and enhance the implementation based on user feedback and best practices.